 I always offer my guests extra soy sauce at the table for those who want a fresh pop of umami and saltiness with their lo mein.
 For a spicy twist, this recipe is delicious drizzled with chili oil.
 And, for a tangy note, some enjoy a few drops of rice vinegar over their noodles.

-I like to serve lo main fairly quickly after stir-frying so that the vegetables are at their freshest and crispest.
+I like to serve lo mein fairly quickly after stir-frying so that the vegetables are at their freshest and crispest.
 Just like takeout, though, leftovers reheat pretty well the next day for lunch or a second night’s dinner.

 Especially if microwaving the leftovers, I like to pull the shrimp out and add them just toward the end of reheating so that they don’t become tough and overcooked.